5 min read

 CBL’s deteriorating operating performance, specifically negative same-store NOI, and a weak liquidity position, including limited capital access, have resulted in minimal headroom for the company’s credit profile to navigate coronavirus-related retailer tenant stress.
 The company has drawn substantially all of its remaining revolver capacity.

-Fitch expects property-level fundamentals will remain pressured by store closures and bankruptcies of weaker performing retailers, exacerbated by the current social distancing and wide spread retailer closures, which will challenge the company’s ability to sustain portfolio and financial metrics.
-Fitch believes the current coronavirus-related fallout will accelerate deterioration in performance of struggling retailers and lower quality mall assets, increasing the rate of store closures and bankruptcy activity and potentially triggering additional co-tenancy clauses.
+Fitch expects property-level fundamentals will remain pressured by store closures and bankruptcies of weaker performing retailers, exacerbated by the current social distancing and widespread retailer closures, which will challenge the company’s ability to sustain portfolio and financial metrics.
+Fitch believes the current coronavirus-related fallout will accelerate deterioration in the performance of struggling retailers and lower quality mall assets, increasing the rate of store closures and bankruptcy activity and potentially triggering additional co-tenancy clauses.

 Notably, the company’s credit facility considers the delisting of its common equity as an Event of Default.
 The company will be seeking to execute a reverse stock split at its April 2020 Annual Meeting to remedy its sub-$1 share price.
 Investor sentiment regarding retail real estate, specifically low- to mid-tier mall assets, has been negative and Fitch anticipates this will persist.